Aidan-McNay/fast-robots-docs/docs/lab1.rst

-already parsed the microphone data into frequency content) to output a boolean for whether the detected loudest frequency was our expected frequency (I used 523Hz, corresponding to ~C5), within a given margin to account for slight variations and the broad FFT bins of <>
+already parsed the microphone data into frequency content) to output a boolean for whether the detected loudest frequency was our expected frequency (I used 523Hz, corresponding to ~C5), within a given margin to account for slight variations and the relatively broad FFT bins of ~11.44Hz, as used by the PDM example.

 .. code-block:: c++